pubky/pubky-knowledge-base/Explore/Technologies/PKDNS.md

 - CLI tool for publishing updated A/AAAA records
 - Automated IP detection from multiple providers
 - Periodic republishing to keep records alive on DHT
-- Perfect for home servers and dynamic IP addresses
+- Perfect for Homeservers and dynamic IP addresses

 ### Hybrid Resolution